 Fracking is a nightmare!
-Toxic and radioactive water pollution.
-Tap water you can set on fire.
-Earthquakes.
-Runaway climate change.
-To produce expensive gas that will soon run out.
-So why are we doing it?
+Toxic and radioactive water contamination.
+Severe air pollution.
+Tens of thousands of wells, pipelines and compressor stations devastating our countryside and blighting communities.
+All while accelerating climate change.
+And to produce expensive gas that will soon run out.
+So why do they want to do it?

 Fracking is just a symptom of a much wider problem.
 As easier to extract energy resources are exhausted by the unsustainable energy consumption of the present system, we are resorting to ever more extreme methods of energy extraction.
 Over the last century the exploitation of fossil fuels has moved from tunnel mining for coal and drilling shallow oil wells to tearing apart whole mountains and drilling in a mile or more deep of ocean.